lbechberger/ML4NLP/doku_in_progress.md

 | Cohen's kappa | 0 | 0 | 0 | 0 |

 Interestingly, the always-false-baseline yields bad results in every metric except accuracy, which is counter-intuitive because as 96,9% of the samples are negative, one would assume that the always-false-baseline yields good results.

-Critic: Example how e.g. Matthew's correlation is calced

---

 ### Results